Application Design, Usability

-PROBLEM STATEMENT #1: How might we connect gardeners with each other in an easily accessed app?
+Problem#1: How might we connect gardeners with each other and share knowledge in an app?

-I conducted comparative and competitive research on desktop and mobile in the gardening, plant care and horticulture space.
+Process: I conducted comparative and competitive research on desktop and mobile in the gardening, plant care and horticulture space.
 Because there is crossover into several different market segments, research was also conducted in home care, hobby and the health and wellness spaces.
-User interviews were conducted in-person and surveys were sent via email.
+User interviews were conducted in person and surveys were sent via email.

 Once this data was collected and synthesized, it provided unique insights.
 Some users cited a need for verifiable advice, others cited decision fatigue when searching for the solution to their issues and nearly all of them expressed frustration with the lack of images and consolidated information available.

-PROBLEM STATEMENT #2: How might we provide guidance and provide an incentive for users to contribute?
+Problem #2: How might we provide an incentive for users to contribute and participate?

 The insights we received at this stage of the process were repeatable and obviated the need to review the stated business and user goals for the project.
 In order to make the most of this “pivot” the team pursued parallel paths: